 4.5 Glass properties

 i-MELT predicts the viscous glass transition temperature well (Fig. 6a), and allows systematic exploration of the variations of this parameter with melt composition (Fig. 13a,b).
 Its variations are complex as it can be expected, because they depend on melt structure and are also affected by chemical mixing effects (Fig. 10a).
-The model allows observing the well know decrease of Tg with addition of alkali metals, and increase with addition of SiO2, and, in a lesser extent, Al2O3 (Fig. 13a,b).
+The model displays the well know decrease of Tg with addition of alkali metals, and increase with addition of SiO2, and, to a lesser extent, Al2O3 (Fig. 13a,b).
 In the potassic aluminosilicate system, there is a local Tg maximum near the KAlSi2O6 composition on the SiO2-KAl2O4 binary, at ~ 66 mol% SiO2 (Fig. 13b).
 This maximum correlates with a maximum in liquidus temperatures (Tliquidus): that of leucite KAlSi2O6 is of 1693 °C (Schairer and Bowen, 1955).
 It corresponds to a local maximum along the SiO2-KAl2O4 binary that correlates with the Tg maximum observed in figure 13b.
 No such maximum in Tg is observed on the sodic SiO2-NaAl2O4 binary, in agreement with the absence of a Tliquidus maximum along this binary (Schairer and Bowen, 1956).
-This agrees with the general correlation between Tg and Tliquidus (e.g., see Sakka and MacKenzie, 1971 and references therein), which actually leads us to suggest that a model such as i-MELT could also predict Tliquidus.
+This agrees with the general correlation between Tg and Tliquidus (e.g., see Sakka and MacKenzie, 1971 and references therein), leading us to suggest that a model such as i-MELT could also predict Tliquidus.
 We performed some preliminary tests to do so (this is why references to a Tliquidus database can be found at this time in the computer code), but none of them has been really successful.
 Predictions of Tliquidus are possible within ± 90 K, an error much higher than specific machine learning Tliquidus models for example (e.g., Dreyfus and Dreyfus, 2003).
 Therefore, at this time, the tests are not yet conclusive.
 The integration of Tliquidus in the model requires more work.
 This could be due to the architecture of the neural network being not appropriate, despite the many ones we tried.
 Another possibility is a theoretical inconsistency.
 Indeed, i-MELT is trained to predicts the properties of the “melt/glass” object.
 Liquidus temperatures are a property of the crystal+melt entire system.
 It thus maybe is not possible to use i-MELT for liquidus temperature.
 In any case, because of those findings, we chose not to include Tliquidus in the i-MELT version presented in this publication.

 Compared to Tg, glass density or optical refractive index display simpler variations with glass composition (Fig. 13c,d,e,f).
 As it is well known, glass density largely depends on the concentrations of Na2O and Al2O3 added in SiO2. i-MELT reproduces well this dependence.
 The glass optical refractive index variations show a different pattern, the addition of Al2O3 having a greater effect than that of Na2O at comparable molar contents.
 The optical refractive index actually does not correlate strongly with any of the thermodynamic/dynamic variables.
 This is expected because the optical refractive index is mostly controlled by the electronic properties of the atoms present in the glass.
 Interestingly, the glass density correlates with fragility (rs = 0.908).
 Similar variations are thus visible when comparing melt fragility and glass density in the ternary sodium and potassium aluminosilicate diagrams (Figs. 12, 13).